 Either party is liable for its action of disclosing of confidential information which results in harms of the other party’s rightful interests pursuant to applicable laws.

-The Agreement shall remain in force even in the case of the invalidation, termination or expiration of this Agreement.
+The Non-Disclosure Agreement shall remain in force even in the case of the invalidation, termination or expiration of this Agreement.

 INDEMNIFICATION AND LIMITATION OF LIABILITIES